BrentBaccala/NPDC/GNS3/README.md

    I think you want "Run applications on a remote server" even if you're running the server on your local machine, because the `gns3-bbb.py` script needs access to the server's REST API.

-3. Configure Internet network access to the gns3 virtual network.
-   How to do this exactly is beyond the scope of this README.
-   Internet access is required since the virtual devices need to download Internet packages during installation.

 1. Configure authentication to gns3-server in either `~/gns3_server.conf` or `~/.config/GNS3/2.2/gns3_server.conf`.

    If you used the gns3 GUI to test access to the server, you already have a suitable `~/.config/GNS3/2.2/gns3_server.conf`.